azu/memory-note/README.md

 ## Clients

-You can use client app by used APIs.
+You can use client app for Memory Note.

 ### Alfred